-If you have accidently hit a parked car, Kentucky law requires you to stop immediately at the accident scene.
+If you accidentally hit a parked car, Kentucky law requires you to stop immediately at the accident scene.
 Once stopped, you must make a reasonable attempt to locate the owner of the vehicle and give them your name and address, your registration number, and the name of your car insurance company.

 If after making a reasonable effort, you can’t find the owner of the vehicle, you must leave a note in a conspicuous place on the car.
 The note needs to include your name and address along with an explanation of what happened.

 Will law enforcement be dispatched to the accident?

 Each law enforcement agency has its own policies governing when investigating officers and paramedics will be dispatched to a Kentucky car accident scene.
 Most will not dispatch emergency personnel unless there are obvious injuries or the accident presents a danger to others.

 What if I’m injured?